pravsingh/EnglishLearningWords/README.md

 1. **writ**	[n]	written command issued by a court (telling someone to do or not to do something)
 1. **zany**	[n]	comic; crazy; N
 1. **zest**	[s]	outer skin of an orange used for giving a special taste to food; spice; interest; flavor; spirited enjoyment; Ex. add a certain zest to the affair; Ex. zest for life
-# 1 vowels of size 5
+# 1 vowel of size 5
 1. **abyss**	[]	enormous chasm; vast bottomless pit
 1. **arch-**	[]	chief; first; Ex. archbishop
 1. **balmy**	[n]	soft and mild (of air); fragrant